 Can anyone serve a writ of garnishment?

-Is the total cost for garnishment assistance only $140.?
+Is the total cost for garnishment assistance only $140?
 What about court fees?

-Yes, fees start at $140 for local garnishment assistance, per garnishment.
+Fees start at $140 for local garnishment assistance, per garnishment.
 Local service includes most addresses in the Portland Metro area and most surrounding cities.
-Other locations in Oregon will run $5 to $30 more most of the time.
+Other locations in Oregon will run $5 to $30 more depending on distance.
 See our Process Serving page for details on costs outside the local area or call or email for a price quote.
-You will not have to pay court fees to the court to issue the writ of garnishment as we have an Oregon Attorney review and issue the writ of garnishment.
-That saves a lot of time and it’s a savings of $47 over going through the courts to issue the writ of garnishment.

 How do I pay PI Services?